JoyIbe/Lead-Marketing-Campaign-Analysis-Using-Power-BI-Built-in-Tools/README.md

 - Instagram and TikTok each contributed approximately 50% of the leads.
 This suggests both platforms are equally crucial for campaign success and should continue to be focal points for marketing efforts.

--The Quarterly Touchpoint Trend indicates that Sign-Up Touchpoints slightly exceed Purchase Touchpoints in all quarters.
+- The Quarterly Touchpoint Trend indicates that Sign-Up Touchpoints slightly exceed Purchase Touchpoints in all quarters.

 ### Conversion Rate